maxnyla/K9Kit/TESTING.md

   All the relevant flash messages were also checked for accuracy and I ensured everything was working properly before moving on

+- Testing the purchase functionality

+  I tried the whole life cycle of a purchase several times, to ensure I was receiving the correct toasts, and that the checkout process worked correctly and that the order displayed in my profile.

 - Testing the add/ edit/ delete products form as a superuser

   I added, edited and deleted different products to ensure everything was working correctly.